 U.S. tax law is extremely complex and each student's situation varies.
-Staff at the International Student Programs office are not qualified to answer individual questions from students regarding their specific tax liabilities, but can refer you to resources to help you with taxes in the U.S. It is the responsibility of each international student to understand his or her own tax situation.
+International Student Programs staff are not qualified to answer individual questions from students regarding their specific tax liabilities, but can refer you to resources to help you with taxes in the U.S. It is the responsibility of each international student to understand his or her own tax situation.

 The Internal Revenue Service (IRS) is the United States government agency responsible for the collection of federal income taxes.
 All non-immigrants in F or J status (both the principal and all dependents) are required to file an individual income tax form-even if they have no U.S. source income of any kind-if they were in the U.S. during the tax year.
 The tax year begins Jan.
 1 and ends Dec.
 31. As the penalties for failure to file are severe, you should read this section carefully.